+The “Define” step is about narrowing in and identifying a problem, or in our case, a challenge, based on what you know and have discovered about your learner.
 This is key to the design process as it is the focal point that you will use to build your solution.
 It is tempting to start BIG, but it is actually more productive and yields better results if you start with something small.

-Once you define your challenge, write it down and put it front and center.
+- Define a learner challenge.
+Write it down and put it front and center.
 You will be using this for the next steps of the design thinking process.

+- Add your challenge as a post to the collaborative Learner Challenge Bank padlet.
 This can be done anonymously, without logging in.
 Sharing here may help other spark more ideas!

 Example for "Learner Challenge":